BlaxBerry/fullstack-drinks-collections/server/README.md

 # 1. download
 git clone <THISPROJECT>

-# 2. create .venv or pdm and download all dependencies
+# 2. create .venv of pdm and download all dependencies
 pdm install
 ```